Skip to Content

 Día de los Muertos at Forest Lawn

-Forest Lawn is hosting a Día de los Muertos Celebration at each of its four locations.
-Be sure to check the website, because different locations are hosting their celebrations at different days/times.
-The Glendale Location is celebrating on Sunday, October 30th from 2:00 pm to 4:00 pm.
-The festivities include Mariachi Music, altars, dance performances, and more.
+Forest Lawn is hosting its annual Día de los Muertos Celebration at four of its locations on Sunday, November 2nd, from 12:00 pm to 3:00 pm.
+The festivities at this free, family-friendly event include altars, 6-foot-tall Catrina sculptures, face painting, musical and dance performances, and more.

 Día de los Muertos in Orange County